selvakn/rails_instrument/readme.md

 # Rails Instrument

-This gem is a middleware which add some instrumentation details like db runtime, view runtime, numner of sqls fired for each request in the response headers.
+This gem is a middleware which add some instrumentation details like db runtime, view runtime, number of sqls fired on each request in the response headers.

 ## Response headers added